Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/working-with-templates.md

   - **required**: true
   - **type**: `string`
   - **default**: `none`
   - **description**: The `route` attribute is required and tells the renderer what pattern to generate collection routes from.
-A collection route should always include at least one valid dynamic namespace that will uniquely identify each collection member.
+A collection route should always include at least one valid dynamic namespace that uniquely identifies each collection member.
     - Any namespace in the route declaration which begins with `:` is considered dynamic.
     - Only certain dynamic namespaces are recognized by kong as valid:
       - `:title`: Replaces namespac with a contents `title`, declared in headmatter.